To contact us or find out more about our team please visit the contact page.

 The Council for Diversity and Social Inclusion (RDSI) is an advisory body appointed by the BGV Board to assess all relevant BGV processes from a diversity perspective and develops proposals for the ongoing operation of the Center.
 The RDSI is the interface between the stakeholders, the office and MDO/MSO/PAD/PoC structures* within the centrum

 - Abdoul Yacoubou (MoveGLOBAL e.V.), speaker

 - Omed Arghandiwal (Zakï – Bildung und Kultur e.V.)

 - Elizabeth Beloe (BV NeMO- Federal Association of Networks of Migrant Organizations e.V.)

 - Flaure Ngamou (New Hope and Light e.V.)

 - Segun Agbebi (Egbé Omo Ododuwa)

-The advisory council advises Berlin Global Village on all important issues.
+The council advises Berlin Global Village on all important issues.
 The main focus is on the thematic program work.
 It makes recommendations to the management.
 It consists of the following experts: